Collaborations, Recognitions & Awards

 Celebrating 10 + Years of Zak's Chocolate

-Jim Elitzak 0 163
+Jim Elitzak 0 314

-Also, during our initial years in business, we entered some award competitions to see how our creations compared with others and to obtain Judges’ feedback.
-We were fortunate to have received award recognition for virtually every item we entered, including dark, milk and white chocolate bars, bars made with locally roasted coffee, our signature "Simply Chocolate" truffle and our Cacao Nib Caramel, and it helped us to feel comfortable with our own taste instincts.
-Due to this, plus the cost of entering and shipping product, we stopped entering these competitions.
-We figured we didn’t need award stickers on our chocolate bars anymore since we don’t compete for shelf space in someone else’s store.
+During our initial years in business, we entered several competitions to see how our creations compared with others & to obtain Judges’ feedback.
+We were fortunate to have received award recognition for almost every item we entered (21 awards in 4 years), including for our dark, milk & white chocolate bars, bars made with locally roasted coffee, our signature "Simply Chocolate" truffle and our Cacao Nib Caramel.
+This helped us to feel comfortable with our own taste instincts.
+That, plus the cost of entering & shipping product, led to not entering any more competitions.
+Wealso figured we didn’t need award stickers on our chocolate bars since we don’t compete for shelf space in someone else’s store.
+Some of these recognitions & awards are listed as separate entries with links in our News & Video Section.

 With so much appreciation,